 Traveling in Bangkok in Central Thailand

 Personally I came to Bangkok for the first time in 1985.
-In 2000 I moved to Bangkok and lived there for 2 years.
+And in the following year I did visit Bangkok at least 10 times.
+And in 2000 I moved to Bangkok and lived there for 2 years.
 And I still come at least 3 or 4 times a year in Bangkok.
-And I still love it .... and I also hate it.
+And I still love it .... and I also still hate it.
 After 2 or 3 days I have had it with the noise, all the buildings and all the people in a hurry.
 But I love the Chao Phraya River, my favourite place to go.
 I love to get lost in China town.
 And I love the great choice of non-Thai food.
 And of course for me Bangkok is also the place to go shopping.

 Staying in Bangkok you have to like or love noise, traffic, buildings and a lot of people.
 You could explore Bangkok for months if you wanted.
 The many small streets and shops in China town, the modern shopping malls, taking the boat on the klongs and Chao Phraya river.
 Eating Thai food in restaurants or at the famous food stalls on the street.
 Enjoying a cocktail at one of the high-rise rooftop lounges.
 Shopping at Klong Toey Market, Chakutak Market, Pratunam Market, Bo Bae Market or one of the more as 100 other markets.
 Strolling thru old temples, visiting art galleries or museums.
 Enjoying the famous nightlife, do cha-chi in a park in the early morning.
 Make a bicycle trip with one of the now more as 10 bicycle tour companies in Bangkok.
 Make a diner cruis over Chao Phraya, have a Thai massage or just sit along the street and watch people.
 Exploring Bangkok can be endless.

 "One night in Bangkok and the world's your oyster

 The bars are temples but their pearls ain't free

 You'll find a god in every golden cloister